apache/geode/Managing-backward-compatibility.md

 ##Persistent file compatibility

-Persistent file compatibility between releases is still somewhat ad hoc.
+Persistent file compatibility between releases is still somewhat ad-hoc.
 For minor versions, newer versions should be able to start up using the persistent files from old versions.
 For major versions, ideally we will also allow new versions to start up from the persistent files of older versions.
 However,